JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ### Multiple Dispatch {#sec:multiple_dispatch}

 To explain multiple dispatch, we'll give an illustrative example in **Python**.
-Suppose that you want to have different types of researcher that will inherent from a "base" type `Researcher`.
+Suppose that you want to have different types of researcher that will inherent from a "base" class `Researcher`.
-The base type `Researcher` would define the initial common values for every derived type: `name` and `age`:
+The base class `Researcher` would define the initial common values for every derived class: `name` and `age`:

 ```python
 class Researcher: